csbg/BioinformaticsPracticals1/python2.md

 - A statement such as `return value1, value2, value3` tells a function to return *several* values.
 - A function that *lacks* a `return` statement implicitly returns `None`.

-Before we delve into the details of defining and using functions, let us briefly review the difference between parameters and arguments:
+In order to correctly use functions, we need to understand the difference between parameters and arguments:
 - A *parameter* (also called “formal parameter”) is part of the function definition and specifies the number (and sometimes also the type) of input values the function may receive.
 - An *argument* (also called “actual parameter”) is the value that is passed to a function when it is called.